NicholasYerolemou/HPC_Assignment/README.md

 CSC4028Z High performance computing main assignment

 This assignment deals with benchmarking the parallel sorting regular sampling algortihm implemented in 4 different ways.
-First, implements the algorithm in serial being the basic solution to the problem.
-Second, implements parallelism using OpenMP exploiting the use of threads.
-Third, explores alternative parallelism through the use of multiple computing nodes instead of threads.
-Finally, the most parallel solution utlising both multiple computing nodes along with multiple threads on each node.
+First, implements the algorithm in serial (`bash ParallelSort_Serial.c`) being the basic solution to the problem.
+Second, implements parallelism using OpenMP (`bash ParallelSort_OpenMP.c`) exploiting the use of threads.
+Third, explores alternative parallelism through the use of multiple computing nodes instead of threads (`bash ParallelSort_MPI.c`).
+Finally, the most parallel solution utlising both multiple computing nodes along with multiple threads on each node (`bash ParallelSort_Hybrid.c`).

 ## Running